google/page-alloc-bench/README.md

 with clang add `LLVM=1`.
 In theory I think you should only have to have done `make modules prepare` in your kernel tree but in practice I've found you sometimes have to completely build the kernel for this to work (this issue might be unique to Google's kernel fork though).
+Cross-compilation for other arches isn't supported (I probably shouldn't have used Go...).

 When you're using a full kernel tree via `KDIR` you can also build the `kmod/compile_commands.json` target to make clangd work on the kmod code.